comdex-official/docs/docs/Bandoracle_State.md

 # State

-Below is the message sent to fetch price from the Bandchain Oracle.

 ## MsgFetchPriceData
+The MsgFetchPriceData struct saves all the necessary data required to get data from the Bandchain Oracle.
+FetchPriceData Packets are created and then relayed through the relayers to get the price back from the Bandchain Oracle.

     type MsgFetchPriceData struct {
 	    Creator        string